Tetris

 Atari Games, the company responsible for giving Sega the Japanese arcade rights through Tengen, stopped paying Mirrorsoft at some point.
 This resulted in Mirrorsoft not having enough money to pay Andromeda, and Andromeda not having enough money to pay Elorg.
 Because of this, Elorg decided to terminate their arcade rights deal with Andromeda in February 1992.[10][11]
 The termination meant that Sega could no longer distribute their arcade versions of Tetris legally.

-Despite the Mega Drive version's legal complications and subsequent cancelled release, bootleg versions of the game eventually found their way onto the unlicensed market in at least the next few years.
-Notably, a bootleg copy of Tetris is seem being played in the background of the July 1992 action film Police Story 3: Supercop.[11]
+Despite the Mega Drive version's legal complications and subsequent cancelled release, bootleg versions of the game quickly found their way onto the unlicensed market, with reports of it's availability first appearing in November 1989.[12]
+Notably, a bootleg copy of Tetris is seen being played in the Jackie Chan action film Police Story 3: Supercop[9], which began filming around late 1991 - demonstrating just how much traction this version had gained in the unlicensed market since then.

 Sega's versions of Tetris introduced the concept of Sega rotation, which would influence many of the Tetris games made in the future.
 In addition to that, Sega's choice of music and aesthetics were adapted for the Sega Saturn game Tetris-S and the 1999 release of Sega Tetris.